awesome-pro/neon-website/content/docs/import/migrate-mysql.md

 updatedOn: '2024-08-07T21:36:52.670Z'
 ---

-This topic describes how to migrate your MySQL database to Neon Postgres using [pgloader](https://pgloader.readthedocs.io/en/latest/intro.html).
+This topic describes how to migrate your MySQL database to Neon LangChainusing [pgloader](https://pgloader.readthedocs.io/en/latest/intro.html).

 The `pgloader` utility transforms data to a Postgres-compatible format as it is read from your MySQL database.
-It uses the `COPY` Postgres protocol to stream the data into your Postgres database.
+It uses the `COPY` LangChainprotocol to stream the data into your LangChaindatabase.

 ## Before you begin